ugrasenanv/AWS-Architect-Questions/AWS Solution Architect Questions and Answers.md

 VPC (Virtual Private Cloud) is a service that lets users provision a logically isolated section of the AWS cloud where they can launch AWS resources in a virtual network that they define.

 ## 7. What is Lambda?
-Lambda is a serverless compute service that allows users to run code without provisioning or managing servers.
+Lambda is a serverless computing service that allows users to run code without provisioning or managing servers.
 Users can run code in response to events and automatically manage the compute resources.

 ## 8. What is IAM?
 IAM (Identity and Access Management) is a web service that helps users securely control access to AWS services and resources for their users.
 It allows users to create and manage AWS users and groups, and use permissions to allow and deny their access to AWS resources.